-- The airport's history begins in 1928, when it was originally founded in Southeast Rochester by Drs.
+- The airport was originally founded in Southeast Rochester by Drs.
 William and Charles Mayo.

 - The airport resided on 285 acres and was owned and operated by the Mayo Foundation.